-After a personal representative is appointed by the probate court, the next step is to file the lawsuit.
-The lawsuit is a legal document, called the Complaint, which is filed at the court house and sets forth the basis for the claims.
+The lawsuit is a legal document, called the Complaint, that is filed at the courthouse and sets forth the legal basis for the claims.
 This includes allegations of negligence that caused the death.
-The lawsuit also requests the different types of compensation allowed under Michigan law.
+The lawsuit also requests the different types of compensation allowed under the Michigan Wrongful Death Statute.

 How Long Does the Lawsuit Take From Start to Finish?

 The length of time for a wrongful death case from start to finish depends on a number of factors.
 Certain types of cases might take longer (like medical malpractice) than other case types (such as an auto accident).
 Also, some judges and circuit courts allow longer periods of time for the parties to take depositions and do their investigations than other courts.
 Cases that have more complex issues take longer than cases with more straightforward facts and issues.

 What is the Compensation in a Michigan Wrongful Death Lawsuit?

 Wrongful death settlements include compensation paid for both non-economic and economic losses.
 Non-economic losses include the loss of emotional support, comfort, companionship, society, moral support, and consortium due to death of the loved one.
 Non-economic claims also include compensation for the decedent’s pain and suffering from the time of injury through the date of death.

 There are no written schedules or guidelines for determining the compensation amount for non-economic wrongful death claims.
 If the case goes to trial, the jury will decide the monetary amount for each claim.
 Our accidental death attorneys have won substantial settlements for these types of losses before trial and by jury verdict at trial.